lawrancej/CompilerKit/HACKING.md

 tests               The test suite to exercise the CompilerKit library.
 ```

+The regex classes are:
+* CompilerKitSymbol
+* CompilerKitEmptySet,
+* CompiletKitEmptystring
+* CompilerKitConcatenation
+* CompilerKitAlternation
+* CompilerKitKleenestar
+* CompilerKitComplement

+The cfg classes are:
+* CompilerKitGrammar
+* CompilerKitTerminal
+* CompilerKitNonterminal
+* CompilerKitProduction

 ### Find an issue to work on
 We use github's [issue tracker](https://github.com/lawrancej/CompilerKit/issues) to manage our work.
 Check there to find unassigned issues (comment on an issue to get dibs).